 Input will be displayed as a hyperlink in view mode.
 String has to match a specific URL pattern:

-The first part of the string is the link (url), the second part is the name which should be displayed.
+First part of the string is the link (url), second part is the name which should be displayed.

 Example: "http://consol.de ConSol"